MicrosoftDocs/globalization/globalization/methodology/international-design.md

   * Consider how different calendars may affect your features.
     Does your month picker support the 13 months found in the Hebrew Lunar calendar during a leap year?
     Weekdays aren't always Monday through Friday.
-Many countries use Saturday as the first day of the week.
+Many countries and regions use Saturday as the first day of the week.

 * If your feature displays numbers, does it allow different number formats?
 For example: